 - The decision of the adjudicating panel is final

-View Judges' Score Sheet PDF
+View Judges' Score Sheet

 At every level of the competition, each challenger will be judged on the three categories of criteria listed below.